TheOriginalGeez/Cupid/README.md

 ## What To Expect

-Decent graphics for screenshots, posing animations, and plenty of SexLab animations.
-Gameplay and combat has been left untouched for a small installation size.
+Decent graphics setup for screenshots, posing animations, and plenty of SexLab.
+Gameplay and combat has been left untouched for a smaller installation size.
 This list is built around installing and replacing: outfits, armor, pose animations, and SexLab animations.
+I will only provide support for installing outfits, poses, and additional SexLab animations.

+**Download Size**: 24GBs

+**Total Install Size**: 75GBs

 ## Requirements